jts272/pp4-safe-hands-guitar-tech/README.md

 The following section highlights the five most recent blog posts, with counters for likes and comments.
 This lets users know there is room for interaction.
-A brief excerpt is show to capture their attention for reading the specific blog post in full.
+A brief excerpt is shown to capture their attention for reading the specific blog post in full.

 The following wireframe mock ups were constructed to visualize how this information